Lourdes apparitions

-The Lourdes apparitions are several Marian apparitions reported in 1858 by Bernadette Soubirous, the 14-year-old daughter of a miller, in the town of Lourdes in southern France.
+The Lourdes apparitions are several Marian apparitions reported in 1858 by Bernadette Soubirous, the 14-year-old daughter of a miller, in the town of Lourdes in Southern France.

 From 11 February to 16 July 1858, she reported 18 apparitions of "a Lady".
 Soubirous described the lady as wearing a white veil and a blue girdle; she had a golden rose on each foot and held a rosary of pearls.
 After initial skepticism from the local clergy, these claims were eventually declared to be worthy of belief by the Catholic Church after a canonical investigation.
 The apparition is known as Our Lady of Lourdes.

 According to Soubirous, her visions occurred at the grotto of Massabielle, just outside Lourdes.
 On 16 July 1858, Soubirous visited the grotto for the last time and said: "I have never seen her so beautiful before."
 On 18 January 1862, the local bishop declared: "The Virgin Mary did appear indeed to Bernadette Soubirous."
 Soubirous was canonized a saint in 1933 by Pope Pius XI.
 In 1958, Pope Pius XII issued the encyclical Le pèlerinage de Lourdes ("The pilgrimage to Lourdes") on the 100th anniversary of the apparitions.
 Pope John Paul II visited Lourdes three times; Pope Benedict XVI visited Lourdes on 15 September 2008 to commemorate the 150th anniversary of the apparitions.

 February 1858

-The 1st appearance (11 February)
+11 February

-On Thursday, 11 February 1858, a week before Lent would begin on Ash Wednesday, 14-year-old Bernadette Soubirous was out gathering firewood with her sister Toinette and a friend at the grotto of Massabielle outside Lourdes.
+On Thursday, 11 February 1858, less than a week before Ash Wednesday, 14-year-old Bernadette Soubirous was out gathering firewood with her sister Toinette and a friend at the grotto of Massabielle outside Lourdes.
 There, she reportedly had the first of 18 visions of what she termed "a small young lady", not in French but in the regional Occitan: uo petito damizelo, standing in a niche in the rock.
 Her sister and the friend stated that they had seen nothing.

 On realizing that she alone, and not her companions, had seen the apparition, Soubirous asked her sister not to tell anyone what had happened.
 Toinette, however, was unable to keep silent, and told their mother, Louise Soubirous.
 Because their mother had suspected the children were lying, both girls received a beating, and Soubirous was forbidden to return to the grotto again.
 A few days passed and Soubirous asked for permission to go again with her siblings and the permission was granted.